khlee42/datahandling/week1.md

 ---
 title: Week 1 - Introduction to Data Analytics
 subject: Lecture
-subtitle: Course logistics, fundamental concepts of programming, pseudocode
+subtitle: Course logistics, programming fundamentals, pseudocode
-keywords: intro, Scratch
 ---

 This module introduces students to the course structure and fundamental concepts of programming.
-Students will learn how to build a simple program using Scratch, a block-based visual programming language developed by MIT.
+Students will learn how to build a simple program using Scratch, a block-based visual programming language developed by MIT (scratch.mit.edu).

 :::{important} Module goals
 1. Understand the course structure